 Objective C is an old language and hence robust.
 It is derived from C and Smalltalk.
 However, Swift is a rapidly growing language and has good performance.
 It is also easy to read and maintain, which is why it is recommended for new iOS coders.

 C-sharp is a general-purpose programming language used to develop a wide range of applications.
-You can develop video games, web applications and a lot more.
-It is an object-oriented language and hence if you know C, C++ or Java it is a lot easier to learn C#.
+You can develop video games, web applications and much more.
+The popular Unity game engine uses C#.

 Popular Markup Languages